yang3kc/botometer101/scripts/README.md

 In this case study, we aims to estimate which cashtag of `$SHIB`, `$FLOKI`, and `$AAPL` is more amplified by bot-like accounts.

-We will first query tweets mentioning these cashtags from Twitter, then query Botometer for bot detection.
+We will first query tweets mentioning these cashtags from Twitter, then query Botometer Pro API to conduct bot detection.

 # Instructions

 ## Set keys

-Before collecting the data, you need to set your Twitter developer app key and RapidAPI key.
+Before collecting the data, you need to set up your Twitter developer app key and RapidAPI key.
 Make a copy of [`keys_template.json`](/scripts/keys_template.json) using the following command:

 ```bash